ponmar/filedb/README.md

 All file information stored in FileDB makes extensive searches possible.
 An example search may be "files with person X at location Y".

-## Download ##

-Either download a specific release by finding the latest tag [here](https://bitbucket.org/pontusmarkstrom/filedb/downloads/?tab=tags), or use the master branch.

 ## Documentation ##

 The release contains the following documentation: